gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 ## Moving on

 We are going to move onto the next section now.
-Leave the Producer running, but press the stop button on both Consumers in Docker Desktop and lets click the button to move on to Section 4.
+Press the stop button on both Consumers and lets click the button to move on to Section 4.

 <hr>

-## Troubleshooting the Consumers

-If you notice that only one consumer is receiving messages when both consumers are running in the same consumer group, here are some things to look out for:
-- First check that both Kafka brokers are running.
-You can check this by opening Docker Desktop and ensuring that the services `kafka1` and `kafka2` are running as expected.
-If one is down, try pressing the 'play' button on that service to restart it.